Advocating for Chemical and Household Safety: SC Johnson Helps Drive TSCA Reform in the United States

 U.S. President Barack Obama invited the company to attend the White House signing ceremony in June, at which time he singled out SC Johnson for leadership in championing this reform.

-“I’m absolutely confident that we can regulate toxic chemicals in a way that’s both good for our families and, ultimately, good for business and our economy, because nobody can innovate better than folks here in this country and our businesses,” said President Obama.
+“I am absolutely confident that we can regulate toxic chemicals in a way that is both good for our families and, ultimately, good for business and our economy, because nobody can innovate better than folks here in this country and our businesses,” said President Obama.

-“We’ve got a lot of industry leaders here today who’ve pushed hard for this law, and I want to give them credit, from the American Chemistry Council to SC Johnson, because they know that it gives them the certainty they need to keep out-innovating and out-competing companies from other parts of the world.”
+“We have a lot of industry leaders here today who have pushed hard for this law, and I want to give them credit, from the American Chemistry Council to SC Johnson, because they know that it gives them the certainty they need to keep out-innovating and out-competing companies from other parts of the world.”

 A New Era in Chemical Regulation and Product Safety

-As part of the TSCA reform, for the first time, the U.S. Environmental Protection Agency is required to systematically prioritize all chemicals currently in commerce for safety evaluations.
+As part of the TSCA reform, for the first time, the U.S. Environmental Protection Agency is required to systematically prioritise all chemicals currently in commerce for safety evaluations.